6XGate/awspass/README.md

 MFA is supported in two ways.
 1. Just provide the serial number or ARN of the device associated with your credentials and `awspass` will prompt you for a one-time password from the device.
 2. Provde both the serial number or ARN of the device, and the code token for the device, and `awspass` and it will be automatically provided by `awspass` when a session is created or refresh.
 This usually only works with virtual devices using an ARN.

+## Features that need completing

+- Windows and macOS prompter support.